 So, the last question anyone could ask here is what type of ambient occlusion is the best one there is.
-Well, like I have said it before, if you have an AMD card, then you should go for ambient occlusions that have been developed by AMD, and if you have a Nvidia card then you should opt for their developments.
+Well, like I have said it before if you have an AMD card, then you should go for ambient occlusions that have been developed by AMD, and if you have an Nvidia card then you should opt for their developments.

 What is important here to know is that if your cards don’t support either of the ambient occlusions, then you should just use the SSAO and you would be good to go.

 Moving on, I am only going to say that with the gaming technology moving forward, and companies like Nvidia, as well as AMD, bringing in new graphical improvements, it will not take a long time before we see something better than ambient occlusion or maybe even more upgraded, and advanced version of the same tech.